 Johnny Cash, who came to be known as the “Man in Black,” bucked music industry norms, singing of America’s marginalized populations and famously making two live albums in prisons with inmate audiences.
 Despite struggles with drug addiction, he went on to achieve superstardom, selling more than 50 million albums and winning new audiences into the 21st century.

 Items on display in the Carter Family and Johnny Cash exhibits include:

 The exhibits also feature photographs from the Grand Ole Opry Archives and performance footage from several sources.

 “It would be difficult to overstate the significance of these artists in American music,” said MIM curator for North America, Dr. Cullen Strawn.
 “It’s an honor to share their objects, songs and stories with our guests.”

 The Carter Family and Johnny Cash exhibits join the ranks of other country music-focused exhibits at MIM.
 MIM’s Artist Galley features instruments played by Elvis Presley, Roy Orbison, Toby Keith, Taylor Swift and the Nitty Gritty Dirt Band.
 In MIM’s United States/Canada Gallery, the Country exhibit displays items belonging to Marty Robbins, Buck Owens, Kix Brooks and others.

 Entrance to MIM’s Artist Gallery is included with general museum admission.

 The Musical Instrument Museum is located at 4725 E. Mayo Boulevard in Phoenix (corner of Tatum and Mayo Boulevards, just south of Loop 101).
 For general museum information and a full schedule of events, visit MIM.org or call 480.478.6000.

-Rebecca Heller, Media Relations Associate, MIM
+Erin Miller, Media Relations Manager, MIM